paumarro/SE_05/README.md

 </br>
 </br>

-## 2. Transaction operations for Creation and Update
+## 2. Transaction operations for Creation, Update & Delete

 I would consider my first milestone to be JOINing tables to have a complete view of a particular member or event (to directly see the location for instance).
 As sequelize proved not to be as intuitive and straight foward in practice as presented in the official documentation.